-Everyone wants to look confident when they are presenting.
+We all want to look confident when we are presenting.
 We also want to feel confident – but most people can handle feeling a bit nervous as long as they can hide it from others!

 This in itself is interesting and I touched on it in a previous blog article (“Public speaking and the shame of looking nervous”).
 But this article is about how you can employ some techniques to look confident even if you don’t initially feel it.
 Or to put it another way, how to ‘fake it until you feel it.’